Film and Media - BA/BA (Hons)

 International: IELTS of 6.0 with no element lower than 5.5

 Required subjects: English, Media Studies, or Film Studies preferred at Higher/A level or equivalent.
 English required and Maths preferred at Nat 5/GCSE.
 We can also accept National 5 Application of Maths or Lifeskills at the same grade.

 Am I a Widening Access student?: We apply the minimum entry criteria to applicants who meet one or more contextual factor.
 To see if this would apply to you, please refer to the access and application page.

-Mature/Access: Related Access course.
+Mature/Access: We welcome applications from mature students with relevant qualifications and/or experience.
 Visit our College Leavers and Mature Students Advice page for more information.
-We welcome applications from mature students with relevant qualifications and/or experience.

 Scottish Higher: BC at Advanced Higher in relevant subjects plus BB at Higher